supermarmar/guides/README.md

 ipykernel # IPython kernel for Jupyter notebooks and interactive computing. papermill # Tool for parameterizing and executing Jupyter Notebooks.
 ```

-## Benefits of contributing to the library

-- **Enhanced Skills**: Working on real-world projects exposes you to diverse coding styles, problem-solving approaches, and cutting-edge technologies, enhancing your technical expertise.
-- **Knowledge Sharing**: Contributing fosters a culture of collaboration and knowledge exchange, benefiting both individual contributors and the wider team.
-- **Giving Back**: The library thrives on contributions.
-By participating, you contribute to solutions used by many.

-## Risks and considerations for consultants

-- **Client Confidentiality**: Protecting client data and intellectual property is paramount.
-Never copy code from client projects into open source repositories, and exercise extreme caution when implementing solutions inspired by open source projects for clients.
-- **Time Management**: Contributing requires dedicated time and effort.
-Ensure you balance contributions with client commitments and internal responsibilities.
-- **Code Quality and Licensing**: Adhere to the project's coding standards and licensing agreements.
-Ensure your contributions meet the required quality and legal standards.

-## Best Practices for Responsible Contribution

-- **Start Small**: Begin with contributions like bug fixes, documentation improvements, or adding unit tests to familiarise yourself with the project's work flow.
-- **Choose Projects Wisely**: Focus on projects relevant to your expertise in Credit Risk.
-- **Understand Project Guidelines**: Thoroughly review the project's contributing guidelines, and coding style.
-- **Communication is Key**: Engage with the project maintainers and community.
-Ask questions, seek clarification, and participate in discussions.
-- **Respect Intellectual Property**: Never copy code from clients or other sources.
-- **Seek Internal Guidance**: Consult with Rohan or Will if you have any questions.

-## Protecting Client Confidentiality

-- **Clean Room Approach**: When drawing inspiration from open source for client solutions, implement a "clean room" approach.
-This involves re-implementing the concept from scratch based on your understanding, ensuring no direct code copying.
-- **Code Reviews**: Implement rigorous code reviews within your team to identify and mitigate any potential risks of inadvertently including client-specific code in open source contributions.